ECON 614 Macroeconomics Theory

 Discussions (7)

 Discussions are collaborative learning experiences.
-The student will complete 7 Discussions in this course.
+Therefore, the student will complete 7 Discussions in this course.
 The student will post one thread of at least 300 words.
 The student must then post 1 reply of at least 150 words.
-For each thread, students must support their assertions with at least 1 scholarly citation in APA format.
-Each reply must incorporate at least 1 scholarly citation in APA format.
+For each thread and each reply, the student must support his/her assertions with at least 1 scholarly citation in APA format.
 Any sources cited must have been published within the last five years.
 Acceptable sources include the textbook, the Bible, etc.

 Research Paper Assignment

-The student is required to write a 5-7-page, double-spaced paper (not counting the current APA formatted title and reference pages).
-The abstract is not needed.
+The student is required to write a 6-8 page, double-spaced paper (not counting the title and reference pages).
 The research paper topic must be about a macroeconomic issue with a minimum of 3 references from published scholarly articles.
+Current APA format is required.

 Have questions about this course or a program?